 Commercial shipping containers can help lure those curious customers to your counter by offering a more interesting or versatile way to experience your eatery — all without compromising your brand concept or design.

 Recently, restaurants have set up takeout and curbside pickup stations and socially-distanced dining pods inside of shipping containers as an easy solution to changing restrictions at the start of the coronavirus pandemic.

-Want to learn more about the hype of restaurants offering takeout service from shipping containers?
+Want to learn more about why the restaurant industry is hyped on using shipping containers as creative solutions to the different challenges they face?
 Continue reading below to find out.

-Customers are more engaged with their meals than ever before, as countless Instagram foodies snapping their plates can attest.
-But they’re also more interested in the practices and processes that go into that plate than ever before.
+The advent of social media platforms like Instagram has made customers more engaged with their meals than ever before.
+Customers have also become more interested in the practices and processes that go into that plate than ever before.

 “Millennial customers care more about ingredient sourcing, allergens, and nutrition than they did even a couple of years ago,” according to Astute Solutions, which provides a range of services to the restaurant industry.

 A shipping container can provide a tangible and visible way to keep ingredients, processes, or equipment from cross-contaminating.
 This can be especially useful for shelf-stable ingredients restaurants use quickly and which require no long-term storage.

 For example, if your eatery concept includes fair-trade or GMO-free ingredients, setting them apart or serving them strictly out of a specialty container can help put the spotlight on your efforts.

 The popularity of the American mall plummeted during the COVID-19 pandemic when attendance dropped a whopping 91%.
 Bloomberg reports that malls really started struggling with the advent of online shopping, a consumer trend that has only grown exponentially since the early 2000s.